Safety in manufacturing has always been and always will be, a significant concern.

 Manufacturers operate methodically, with each component moving through a series of stages/steps to achieve the final product.

-This means that floor plans and plant layouts are essential.
+Because of this, floor plans and plant layouts are critical.

 Essential to ensure smooth and efficient processes and reduce some of the most common safety threats.